Australia Process Service

 New South Wales:

 Personal service of a document on a person is affected by leaving a copy of the document with the person or, if the person does not accept the copy, by putting the copy down in the person's presence and informing the person of the fact that the document has been so placed.
 If the person is not at home, personal service is affected by leaving the documents addressed to the person, with a person who is apparently of or above the age of 16 years residing at that address.
-If a person has an address for service that is a solicitor's office address, service is attempted at the solicitor's office by leaving the documents with a person employed at that address.
+Suppose a person has an address for service that is a solicitor's office address.
+In that case, service is attempted at the solicitor's office by leaving the documents with a person employed at that address.

 Service of a document on a Corporation is effected by personally serving the document on the Corporation in any manner in which service of such a document may, by law, be served on the Corporation.